IBR Recertification Form and Steps To Take While Applying

 Find the application for IDR certification on StudentLoans.gov.
 You’ll choose New Applicant or Returning IDR Applicant.
 Log in with your Federal Student Aid (FSA) ID and password to get to the form.

 You’ll notice you can also use the FSA calculator or switch your current IDR plan from this same page.
-These aren’t what you use to complete certification or recertification but may be helpful for you.
-You can calculate your payment for each type of plan offered; this way, you can choose the one that’s the most affordable for you.
+These aren’t what you use to complete certification or recertification, but they may be helpful for you.
+You can calculate your payment for each type of plan offered; this way, you can choose the one that’s most affordable for you.

 Step 2: Provide Your General Household Information